aquasecurity/postee/README.md

 # Quick Start #
 Follow these steps to set up JIRA integration:

-1. Get the JIRA connection details from Jira's admin console.
+1. Get the connection details for your Jira, Slack or SMTP email server
 2. Edit the configuration file (cfg.yaml) with the connection details.
 3. Run the Aqua ALM Integration container with the configuration file.
 4. Configure the Aqua Server to send a Webhook notification when a new vulnerability is found.